-43. Updation / Periodic Updation of KYC
+42. Updation / Periodic Updation of KYC

-- (1) The bank shall adopt a risk-based approach for periodic updation of KYC ensuring that it keeps the information or data collected under CDD is kept up-to-date and relevant, particularly where there is high risk.
-However, the bank shall carry out periodic updation at least once in every two years for high-risk customers, once in every eight years for medium risk customers and once in every 10 years for low-risk customers from the date of opening of the account / last KYC updation.
-The bank shall document its policy in this regard as part of the bank's internal KYC policy duly approved by the Board of Directors of bank or any committee of the Board to which power has been delegated. - (2) Notwithstanding the provisions given above, in respect of an individual customer who is categorised as low-risk, the bank shall allow all transactions and ensure the updation of KYC within one year of its falling due for KYC or up to June 30, 2026, whichever is later.
-The bank shall subject accounts of such customers to regular monitoring.
-This shall also apply to low-risk individual customers for whom periodic updation of KYC has already fallen due. - (3) Individuals: - (i) No change in KYC information: In case of no change in the KYC information, the bank shall obtain a self-declaration from the customer in this regard through the customer's email-id registered with the bank, customer's mobile number registered with the bank, ATMs, or digital channels (such as online banking / internet banking, mobile application of bank) letter, etc. - (ii) Change in address: In case of a change only in the address details of the customer, the bank shall obtain a self-declaration of the new address from the customer through customer's email-id registered with the bank, customer's mobile number registered with the bank, ATMs, digital channels (such as online banking / internet banking, mobile application of bank), letter, etc., and shall verify the declared address through positive confirmation within two months, by means such as address verification letter, contact point verification, deliverables, etc.
+(1) The NBFC shall adopt a risk-based approach for periodic updation of KYC ensuring that it keeps the information or data collected under CDD is kept up-to-date and relevant, particularly where there is high risk.
+However, the NBFC shall carry out periodic updation at least once in every two years for high-risk customers, once in every eight years for medium risk customers and once in every 10 years for low-risk customers from the date of opening of the account / last KYC updation.
+The NBFC shall document its policy in this regard as part of the NBFC's internal KYC policy duly approved by the Board of Directors of NBFC or any committee of the Board to which power has been delegated.

+(2) Notwithstanding the provisions given above, in respect of an individual customer who is categorised as low-risk, the NBFC shall allow all transactions and ensure the updation of KYC within one year of its falling due for KYC or up to June 30, 2026, whichever is later.
+The NBFC shall subject accounts of such customers to regular monitoring.
+This shall also apply to low-risk individual customers for whom periodic updation of KYC has already fallen due.

+(3) Individuals:

+(i) No change in KYC information: In case of no change in the KYC information, the NBFC shall obtain a self-declaration from the customer in this regard through the customer's email-id registered with the NBFC, customer's mobile number registered with the NBFC, digital channels (including mobile application of NBFC) letter, etc.

+(ii) Change in address: In case of a change only in the address details of the customer, the NBFC shall obtain a self-declaration of the new address from the customer through customer's email-id registered with the NBFC, customer's mobile number registered with the NBFC, ATMs, digital channels (including mobile application of NBFC), letter, etc., and shall verify the declared address through positive confirmation within two months, by means such as address verification letter, contact point verification, deliverables, etc.

-- (iii) Further, the bank at its option, may obtain a copy of OVD or deemed OVD, as defined in sub-clause (xiv) of clause (1) of paragraph 5, or the equivalent e-documents thereof, as defined in sub-clause (x) of clause (1) of paragraph 5, for the purpose of proof of address, declared by the customer at the time of updation / periodic updation.
-However, the bank shall clearly specify such requirement, in its internal KYC policy duly approved by the Board of Directors of the bank or any committee of the Board to which power has been delegated. - (iv) Use of Business Correspondent (BC) by banks for Updation / Periodic Updation of KYC: The bank may obtain a self-declaration from the customer in case of no change in KYC information or change only in the address details through an authorised BC of the bank.
-The bank shall enable its BC systems for recording these self-declarations and supporting documents thereof in electronic form in the bank's systems.
+(iii) Further, the NBFC at its option, may obtain a copy of OVD or deemed OVD, as defined in sub-clause (xiv) of clause (1) of paragraph 5 or the equivalent e-documents thereof, as defined in sub-clause (x) of clause (1) of paragraph 5 for the purpose of proof of address, declared by the customer at the time of updation / periodic updation.

+However, the NBFC shall clearly specify such requirement, in its internal KYC policy duly approved by the Board of Directors of the NBFC or any committee of the Board to which power has been delegated.